Emergency-Response-Demo/workshop-hackathon/docs/GettingStarted.md

 Login via the web console by hitting the URL and credentials provided to you.
 Make sure you have successfully logged in.
-If you do not have the Openshift CLI installed on your machine.
+If you do not have the OpenShift CLI installed on your machine.
 You can download it from the web console itself.
 Click on the following link as shown in the picture to download the `oc` command line utility for your machine.

 ![Download oc client tool](assets/downloadOC.png)

 Once you have setup the oc client binary, make sure its in your PATH.

-You can then login to Openshift with the following commands
+You can then login to OpenShift with the following commands
 ```
 $ oc login -u $USERNAME $URL
 ```